Networking for engineers: How to build professional connections

 Leverage existing connections

-Reconnecting with former colleagues, classmates, and professional acquaintances is an excellent way to expand your network.
+Reconnecting with former colleagues, university professors, and peers is an excellent way to expand your network.
 These individuals already know you and your work, making it easier to establish a connection.

-Additionally, seeking introductions from senior leaders or mentors within your current company can help you connect with influential individuals in your field.
-These connections can provide valuable insights, mentorship, and opportunities for career advancement.
+Additionally, seeking introductions from senior leaders within your current company can help you connect with influential individuals in your field.

 Bird's eye-view of a cityscape with bright connecting lines